 The second strand of literature involves recent studies of endogenous formation of political entities.
 The standard argument is that in deciding where to draw the political boundaries, residents trade off the advantage of a larger state in providing public services at a lower cost against the disadvantage of increased heterogeneity of preferences that is present in a larger entity.
 In other words, when contemplating a move towards separation (or integration), electors weigh the efficiency benefits of being part of a larger state (and a larger market) against the benefits to be had from having a government that is more closely aligned to the preferences of the people.
 In one of the earliest contributions to this literature, Alesina and Spolaore (1997) find that democratization leads to secession and to an inefficiently high number of countries, while economic integration increases the incentive for political separation.
-Bolton and Roland (1997) emphasize political conflicts over redistributions, and when the efficiency gains from unification are small.
+Bolton and Roland (1997) emphasize political conflicts over redistribution policies.
+They argue that a breakup is more likely when regions differ in their income distributions, and when the efficiency gains from unification are small.
 Goyal and Staal (2004) find that unification takes place between similar sized regions, and that majority voting leads to excessive separation, just like in Alesina and Spolaore.
 For good in-depth reviews of this literature, see Alesina and Spolaore (2003).